EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

     mkdir -p ~/.local/bin

-It's necessary that the folder `~/.local/bin` is included on the `PATH` and, on [Ubuntu](https://ubuntu.com/), that is normaly done by the `~/.profile` script.
+It's necessary that the folder `~/.local/bin` is included on the `PATH` and, on [Ubuntu](https://ubuntu.com/), that is normally done by the `~/.profile` script.
 Close the terminal and on a new [Ubuntu](https://ubuntu.com/) terminal and then check the output of the following command to confirm that `~/.local/bin` is included on the `PATH`.

     echo $PATH

-Following the [official instructions](https://tfswitch.warrensbox.com/Install/), download [TFSwitch](https://tfswitch.warrensbox.com/) installation script to the folder `/tmp` executing the upcomming commands on a [Ubuntu](https://ubuntu.com/) terminal:
+Following the [official instructions](https://tfswitch.warrensbox.com/Install/), download [TFSwitch](https://tfswitch.warrensbox.com/) installation script to the folder `/tmp` executing the upcoming commands on a [Ubuntu](https://ubuntu.com/) terminal:

     wget https://raw.githubusercontent.com/warrensbox/terraform-switcher/release/install.sh -P /tmp